eciggaar/cnt-workshop/openshift/4-ContinousDelivery.md

 # Continuous Delivery with Argo CD

-Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
-The deployment environment is a namespace in a container platform like Kubernetes or Red Hat OpenShift.
+Argo CD is a declarative, GitOps continuous delivery tool for container platforms like Kubernetes and/or Red Hat OpenShift where the deployment environment is a namespace in the platform.

 Argo CD models a collection of applications as a project and uses a Git repository to store the application's desired state.